-The salary figures above represent the total salary received in the 2009/10 financial year and therefore reflect the fact that some directors were only in post for part of the year.
-Mrs Celia Ingham Clark has reduced the element of direct clinical work in her role, and has also undertaken part-time secondments to other NHS organisations.
-The figures here relate to direct work for the Whittington.
+The salary figures above represent the 2009/10 financial year and therefore reflect the fact that some directors were only in post for part of the year.
+The table shows Celia Ingham Clark's salary as Medical Director.
+Her total salary in respect of her work for the Whittington was £122,124 in 2009/10 and £145,871 in 2008/09.
+The prior year figure was restated to correctly account for part-time secondments to other NHS organisations.
+She undertook a further part-time secondment in 2009/10, thus reducing the element of direct work for the Whittington reflected here.